jadavis30/employee-tracker/README.md

    ## Usage
    *Instructions for use with examples:*
    To manage a small business database.
 Can scale for more fields and greater scope.
+Navigate to 'server.js' file in the root directory to update username and password with your SQL information to allow connection prompt to run.

    ## License
    *[The Unlicense](https://unlicense.org/)*